I'm confused with wattage comparisons between new energy-saving bulbs and the traditional bulbs that I'm used to.

-Although the majority of the light fixtures we retail were sourced from manufacturing and industrialised areas and as such were originally designed for use with bulbs in excess of 100W, for most residential and commercial projects 60W or equivalent there should, depending on application, prove sufficient.
+Although the majority of the light fixtures we retail were sourced from manufacturing and industrialised areas - and as such were originally designed for use with bulbs in excess of 100w - for most residential and commercial projects, 60w or equivalent should, depending on application, prove sufficient.
 If you have any queries please feel free to contact the studio where a member of the team will be more than happy to assist.

 Why are traditional incandescent (filament) bulbs being banned?

-This EU directive is part of a package of measures from the EU which aims to significantly reduce the energy consumed by electrical devices.
+This EU directive is part of a package of measures aiming to significantly reduce the energy consumed by electrical devices.
 The primary aim of this directive is to protect the environment by reducing CO2 emissions.
-But it will also benefit the consumers’ pockets.
-Traditional incandescent (filament) light bulbs really eat electricity.
-Only 5 % of the energy they consume is used to generate light.
-These Traditional incandescent (filament) light bulbs mainly convert the remaining 95 % of the energy into heat.
+But it will also benefit consumers’ pockets.
+Traditional incandescent (filament) light bulbs eat electricity, with only 5% of the energy they consume used to generate light.
+These traditional incandescent (filament) light bulbs mainly convert the remaining 95% of the energy into heat.